Tanghetto: History

 The mid-2010s saw Tanghetto explore new directions with Progressive Tango (2015), whose title track became their most-streamed song on Spotify, and Desenchufado (2016), an intimate acoustic project nominated for the 2017 Gardel Awards.
 In 2018, Tanghetto made its debut at New York’s Lincoln Center, performing before an audience of 3,000.

 In 2019, the group celebrated the fifteenth anniversary of Emigrante (Electrotango) with a landmark concert at La Ballena Azul Symphony Hall (CCK), joined by Argentine music legends Pedro Aznar, Sandra Mihanovich, and Nito Mestre.

 At the dawn of the pandemic, Tanghetto performed at iconic Buenos Aires venues such as Torcuato Tasso, La Viruta, and Salón Canning, before shifting to virtual concerts and televised specials.
 In 2020, they released Reinventango, nominated for the 2021 Gardel Awards in the Best Tango Orchestra category — a historic achievement for an electrotango ensemble.
 In 2021, they issued Tanghetto Plays Piazzolla, a heartfelt tribute to Ástor Piazzolla, which earned another Latin Grammy nomination.
 Grammy.com described Reinventango as “a rugged masterpiece of melancholy melodies and sharp beats… setting a gold standard for all tango records to follow.”

 In 2023, Tanghetto released Argentinxs, an album featuring ten renowned Argentine collaborators including Fito Páez, León Gieco, Pedro Aznar, Adriana Varela, and Leo García, among others.
 The record weaves contemporary tango with elements of rock and pop, highlighting the project’s ongoing innovation and openness to diverse musical languages.
 That same year, Tanghetto celebrated its 20th anniversary with concerts at La Ballena Azul (CCK) and the Teatro San Martín, two milestones that reflected its deep connection with Buenos Aires and its lasting influence on the evolution of tango.

 In 2025, the Buenos Aires City Legislature officially recognised Tanghetto as a “Destacado de la Cultura de la Ciudad de Buenos Aires”, honouring more than two decades of artistic innovation, international touring, and contributions to contemporary tango.

+Tanghetto won the Latin Grammy for "Mejor Álbum de Tango" (Best Tango Album) in November 2025.
+They received the award for their album En Vivo – 20 Años, which features a compilation of their performances across various theaters in Buenos Aires.This marked a historic milestone for the Argentine band, as they became the first-ever electrotango group to win a Latin Grammy in the Tango category.
+The 26th Annual Latin Grammy Awards ceremony took place on November 13, 2025, at the Mandaly Bay and at the MGM Grand Garden Arena in Las Vegas.